cwcyau/healthdatascienceacademy/courses/exptdesign.md

 *Guest speaker(s):*

+- [Marta Milo, AstraZeneca](https://scholar.google.co.uk/citations?hl=en&user=K3Y2Mu8AAAAJ&view_op=list_works&sortby=pubdate) ("How do we do experiments in drug discovery?")
+- [Peter Bannister, Ada Health/University of Birmingham](https://www.linkedin.com/in/prbannister?originalSubdomain=uk) ("How do we assess the effectiveness of digital clinical support systems?")
 - [Richard Riley, University of Birmingham](https://scholar.google.co.uk/citations?user=didzOp8AAAAJ&hl=en)
 - [Christopher Yau, University of Oxford](https://www.bdi.ox.ac.uk/Team/christoper-yau) ("How should we go about using Artificial Intelligence in Medicine?")